awsdocs/aws-lambda-developer-guide/doc_source/csharp-logging.md

 1. Choose the first stream in the list\.

 Each log stream corresponds to an [instance of your function](runtimes-context.md)\.
 New streams appear when you update your function and when additional instances are created to handle multiple concurrent invocations\.
 To find logs for specific invocations, you can instrument your function with X\-Ray, and record details about the request and log stream in the trace\.
-For a sample application that correlates logs and traces with X\-Ray, see [Error Processor Sample Application for AWS Lambda](samples-errorprocessor.md)\.
+For a sample application that correlates logs and traces with X\-Ray, see [Error processor sample application for AWS Lambda](samples-errorprocessor.md)\.

 ## Using the AWS CLI<a name="csharp-logging-cli"></a>